Lemoncode/svelte-workshop/05-context/README.md

 </main>
 ```

 What's going on?
-Since we are using an store both components are sharing
-the same data, this doesn't look like a good idea.
+Since we are using a store both components are sharing the same data, this doesn't look like a good idea.

 What else can we do?

 Let' play with Svelte Context.

-Let's get rid of the store solution (temporarily :)) and let's start
-using a new api _context_ we got _setContext_ and _getContext_ we
-pass a key and we get a value...
+Let's get rid temporarily of the store solution and let's start using a new api _context_ we got _setContext_ and _getContext_ we pass a key and we get a value...

 This seems to be ok, but we will need to add an extra step to make it
-work, why? because Context in svelte:
+work, why? because the Context in svelte:

-- Allows you to call get and set context just when a component is initialized
+- Allows us to call get and set context just when a component is initialized
-  (so no update in _onChange_ handlers like...).
+  (so, updates in _onChange_ handlers won't work...).

 - Context is not reactive.

-So let's try first to add a "react" like approach:
+So let's try first to go using a "react" like approach:

 Let's initialize the value (in this case we will add some random number
-to check that bot name edit instances are initialized with different data)
+to check that both name edit instances are initialized with different data)

-_./src/name-component/name-component_
+_./src/components/name-component/name-component.svelte_

 ```diff
 <script lang="ts">